Perspective

 Green Infrastructure for Coastal Eco Disaster Risk Reduction (Eco-DRR)

-Coastal hazards are expected more severe due to climate change.
-The activity of tropical cyclone (typhoon) in the western North Pacific give severe damage such as typhoon Haiyan landed on Philippines in 2013.
-The role of mangrove for coastal damage reduction was observed in the 2004 Indian Ocean Tsunami and “green infrastructure” has been implemented in the southern countries.
+Coastal hazards are expected to be more severe due to climate change.
+The activity of tropical cyclones (typhoons) in the western North Pacific gives severe damage, such as typhoon Haiyan landing in the Philippines in 2013.
+The role of mangroves in coastal damage reduction was observed in the 2004 Indian Ocean Tsunami, and “green infrastructure” has been implemented in the southern countries.

-We study integrated system of coastal hazard reduction by the green infrastructure (specially mangrove).
-The development of downscaling of typhoon, waves and surges and fluid force reduction by the green infrastructure is a challenging topic.
-We also study combination of green and gray infrastructure considering life cyclone cost (LCC) targeting Philippines.
+We study an integrated system of coastal hazard reduction by green infrastructure (especially mangroves).
+The development of downscaling of typhoons, waves and surges, and fluid force reduction by green infrastructure is a challenging topic.
+We also study a combination of green and gray infrastructure considering life cyclone cost (LCC) targeting the Philippines.

 Reference